AmitKumarDas/fun-with-programming/til/state_of_go_2021.md

 }

+// other callers might need the resulting error
+//
+// Notes:
+// - Don't pass *testing.T as an argument
-// other callers might need the resulting error func (s Strings) AssertHasAll(expected []string) error {
+// - It might be a separate struct that needs *testing.T as first argument func (s Strings) AssertHasAll(expected []string) error {
 	if !s.HasAll(expected) {
 		actualSet := sets.NewString(s...)